 - View other drafts to display alternatively formatted responses.

 - Regenerate the response to have the system craft a new reply.

 - Follow-up with another prompt.

-As a large language model, Bard can adeptly summarize text.
-For example, provide a link to a web page and ask Bard to summarize the contents, e.g.:
+As a generative AI assistant powered by a large language model, Gemini can adeptly summarize text.
+For example, provide a link to a web page and ask Gemini to summarize the contents, e.g.:

 Please summarize https://blog.google/technology/ai/bard-google-ai-search-updates/.

 You also can suggest a specific length if you want a particular degree of brevity, such as “Please summarize in 100 words.”